JordanMartinez/purescript-jordans-reference/22-Projects/ReadMe.md

 | Layer 2 | API | the "production" or "test" monad which "links" these effects/capabilties to their implementations: <ul><li>a newtyped `ReaderT` and its instances</li><li>the `Free`/`Run` monad's language and its interpretation</li></ul>
 | Layer 1 | Infrastructure | the platform-specific framework/libraries we'll use to implement some special effects/capabilities (i.e. `Node.ReadLine`/`Halogen`/`StateT`)
 | Layer 0 | Machine Code<br>(no equivalent onion term) | the "base" monad that runs the program (e.g. production: `Effect`/`Aff`; test: `Identity`)

-## Explaining "Standard" vs "Layered Compilers" Terms

-By "standard," I mean the code will follow the ideas expressed in the table above.
-This is the code one would expect to see in production-level programs.

-By "layered compilers," I mean defining a monad with a higher-level language (e.g. Domain) that gets interpreted  (`Free`/`Run`) or lifted (`ReaderT`) into the same monad with a lower-level language (e.g. API).
-This is purely an experimental idea that shows what one _can_ do, but not necessarily "best practices" per say.
-It might help one write a program when the specifications are still not well-understood.
-Or it might just be pointless boilerplate-y work.

-Since "layered compilers" is rather long, I'll just use "layered" in folders' and modules' names.

 ## Libraries Overviewed